About Active Health Solutions

 Why should I go to you instead of my medical doctor for my joint or muscle pain?

-While medical doctors help with many problems/diagnosis, most do not have much training in the conservative treatment of joint or muscle pain.
-If the doctors at AHS think you can be more effectively treated by a medical doctor, they will refer you to the appropriate one.Back To Top
+While medical doctors help with many problems/diagnoses, most do not have much training in the conservative treatment of joint or muscle pain.
+If the doctors at Active Health KC think you can be more effectively treated by a medical doctor, they will refer you to the appropriate one.Back To Top

 What if I don't want to be adjusted?